 Below is a list of the most commonly asked questions that I have encountered when meeting with patients.
 The answers below nicely illustrate and summarize the information necessary for a patient to be well informed.

-In the vast majority of patients, the prominence is caused by either underdevelopment of the antihelical fold which is responsible for keeping the top 1/3 of the ear close to the head or by the shape; firmness and angle of the conchal bowl against the mastoid bone.
+In the vast majority of patients, the prominence is caused by either underdevelopment of the antihelical fold which is responsible for keeping the top 1/3 of the ear close to the head or by the shape; the firmness and angle of the conchal bowl against the mastoid bone.
 Patients can either have one or both of these congenital findings in the external ear which dictates which techniques are necessary.
 See techniques/anatomy section.

 In some cases, there is only one ear affected and the contra lateral (other) ear is in the ideal anatomical position.
 These patients can have just one ear set back.
 In the vast majority of cases, both ears are affected to varying degrees.
 If only the most affected ear is set back and not the less affected ear than the postoperative result will be very distracting and cosmetically asymmetric.
 It is often recommended to perform the surgery on both ears so that the position the ears are set back to will match and result in a very symmetric and natural result.

-The ear is one of if not the only place that some real discomfort can be experienced after surgery.
-Children will oft tolerate the discomfort much better than adults.
 The first day following the procedure is when most of the discomfort is experienced.
 This is due to the need to have a compressive dressing worn over night to prevent the accumulation of blood.
 Once the dressing is removed a vast majority of the discomfort is relieved.

 Typically there is not a significant amount of bruising following surgery.
 The ears will have a significant amount of swelling during the first 4 days following surgery.
-By day seven the ears will retain approximately 20 % of the swelling but will be cosmetically acceptable with regards to public viewing.
+By day 7 the ears will retain approximately 20 % of the swelling but will be cosmetically acceptable with regards to public viewing.
 By week two the ears have less than 5% of swelling and have an excellent cosmetic appearance.

 When the correction of the ears is accomplished solely by a suture technique, there is some expected reoccurrence in the adult ear only.
 Because of this fact, often the adult ear is overcorrected with the expectation that they will relax and settle into the ideal position eventually.
-Because of this uncertainty and the need to weather a postoperative appearance that is slightly unnatural, I have developed a technique to prevent reoccurrence of the prominence and allow the ears to have an natural appearance during the entire postoperative period.
+Because of this uncertainty and the need to weather a postoperative appearance that is slightly unnatural, I have developed a technique to prevent reoccurrence of the prominence and allow the ears to have a natural appearance during the entire postoperative period.

-Skin- prevented by the use of antibiotics during the first week of surgery and performing the procedure in a sterile environment. (not the office setting)
+Infection- a risk of any suturing procedure.
+This risk is reduced by the use of antibiotics during the first week of surgery and performing the procedure in a sterile environment. (not the office setting)